Read This First

 Prompt 1: Many new seekers retain the notion that there is a transcendent fate that awaits them.
 Discuss the danger of this notion and the diminishing effects it has on minds.

-The central claim is this: The belief in a transcendent fate, or the idea that a preordained destiny awaits each individual, is a concept deeply rooted in various cultures and religions.
+In plain terms: The belief in a transcendent fate, or the idea that a preordained destiny awaits each individual, is a concept deeply rooted in various cultures and religions.

 When individuals believe their outcomes are predetermined, they might become passive participants in their own lives.
 This dependency on fate can lead to a lack of initiative or motivation to change or improve one’s circumstances, as the end result is perceived as out of their hands.